 Peanuts or dry roasted nuts pack almost 7 grams of protein per ounce and contain around 170 calories per ounce.
 Peanuts are technically legumes, but they fall under the nuts category for this article's purposes.

 Peanuts, similar to red wine, contain a powerful antioxidant known as resveratrol which may reduce cancer and heart disease.
 Ensure you aren’t allergic, as this one is more common for people to have issues with.

 These tree nuts pack 6 grams of protein per ounce and are around 165 calories per serving.
 They also pack 3 grams of fiber per serving, so they are highly beneficial for digestion.

 Almonds are one of the world’s best sources of vitamin E, which can lower the risk of heart disease, cancer, and Alzheimer's disease.
-Delicious as is or blended into creamy almond butter, we're certain this is will become one of your favorite nut go-tos.
+Delicious as is, blended into creamy almond butter or added to some tasty protein balls, we're certain this is will become one of your favorite nut go-tos.

 Not just a popular snack at a baseball game, sunflower seeds contain 5.5 grams of protein per ounce and around 155 calories.

 Sunflower seeds are a popular addition to salads and contain Vitamin B6, which improves mood and concentration and enhances memory.

 Flax seeds contain around 5 grams of protein per ounce and are close to 150 calories.
 They are a bit higher in carbs than the other nuts at 8 grams per ounce, but flax seeds have enormous benefits for being so small.